Financial Aid, Fellowships, and Scholarships

-Last but not least, you can try searching on the University of Chicago’s fellowship database.
+Last but not least, you can try searching the University of Chicago’s fellowship database.

 Our Student Loan Administration may be of help in finding preferred rates or government-subsidized loans.

 Many students work as Research Assistants (RA) for individual faculty.
 The Department Administrators (not the Chairs) are your best initial contacts, to see if they know of faculty with particular needs.
 You could also try reaching out to individual professors, but most will want to meet you in person before making the decision to hire.
-Your best strategy is to start with the unique linguistic, methodological, or fieldwork experiences you’ve had.
-Then start identifying, department by department, those faculty who may have special need of those skills, for their current research or projected teaching.
+Your best strategy is to start with the unique linguistic, methodological, or fieldwork experiences you’ve had, and then identify, department by department, those faculty who may have special need of those skills for their current research or projected teaching.

-International students are eligible for the same merit-based tuition scholarships (partial and full) that we award our US students, and compete equally for them.
+International students are eligible for the same merit-based tuition scholarships that we award our U.S. students, and compete equally for them.

-There are a variety of nationality-specific fellowships for which you can apply:
+There are also a variety of nationality-specific fellowships for which you might be eligible:

 In addition, our Office of International Affairs maintains a comprehensive list of funding available to international students.

-Over the years, a number of international students have been selected as Residential Fellows at the International House, which can further reduce your housing costs.
+Over the years, a number of international students have been selected as Graduate Fellows at the University’s International House, which can further reduce your housing costs.
 Contact the International House for more information.